KPrince-coder/modern-portfolio/docs/user-management-system.md

 # User Management System Documentation

+> **Recent Updates**: For detailed information about the latest improvements to the role management system, including password verification, permission checking, and the dynamic role color system, please see the [Role Management Updates](./role-management-updates.md) documentation.

 ## Overview

 The User Management System provides a comprehensive solution for managing users, roles, and permissions within the portfolio application.
 It enables administrators to create, update, and delete users, assign roles with specific permissions, and maintain a secure audit trail of all user-related activities.